ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Introduction

 \subsection{Design Goals}

 The authorization model should satisfy the following properties: \begin{itemize}[nosep,leftmargin=1.5em] \item \textbf{Security.} Authorization must be cryptographically sound and resistant to classical and quantum adversaries within the assumed threat model. \item \textbf{Verifiability.} Transaction validity must be efficiently verifiable by consensus participants using only public information. \item \textbf{Scalability.} On-chain authorization data and verification cost should remain constant with respect to the size of post-quantum signature objects. \item \textbf{Migratability.} Existing identities should be able to transition to the new authorization model without disrupting established recovery or identity assumptions.
-Identity commitments should be proof-system-agnostic so that verifier and prover upgrades do not require identity rotation. \item \textbf{Aggregatability.} The authorization mechanism should admit batching and recursive composition to support high-throughput systems. \end{itemize}
+Identity commitments should be proof-system-agnostic so that verifier and prover upgrades do not require identity rotation. \item \textbf{Aggregatability.} The authorization mechanism should admit batching today and remain compatible with recursive composition for high-throughput systems. \end{itemize}